Roddy Piper: New Japan Pro-Wrestling (1977, 1978)

+All Japan Pro Wrestling (1983)

+Piper debuted in All Japan Pro Wrestling (AJPW) in May 1983 as part of its Grand Champion Carnival II series, teaming with Dick Slater to defeat Ashura Hara and Mighty Inoue.
+Throughout the tour, he primarily teamed with Slater to face opponents such as Genichiro Tenryu, Giant Baba, and Jumbo Tsuruta, with he and Slater unsuccessfully challenging Baba and Tsuruta for the NWA International Tag Team Championship.
+In his final match of the tour, he teamed with Bill Irwin in a loss to Ashura Hara and Takashi Ishikawa in Tokyo's Kuramae Kokugikan.

 World Wrestling Federation (1979, 1984–1987)

 Early appearances (1979)

-Before entering the World Wrestling Federation (WWF) full-time in 1984, Piper wrestled five matches with the WWF under Vince McMahon Sr. in 1979 at Madison Square Garden.
-His first match in WWF he defeated jobber Frankie Williams on January 22.
+Before entering the World Wrestling Federation (WWF) full-time in 1984, Piper wrestled five matches with the WWF under Vincent J. McMahon in 1979 at Madison Square Garden.
+In his first match for the WWF, he defeated jobber Frankie Williams on January 22.
 On an August 11 episode of All-Star Wrestling, Piper was presented as a babyface, wrestling Jose Estrada to a time-limit draw, and featured an appearance outside the ring by Captain Lou Albano who briefly attempted to taunt Piper.
 Before one match, Freddie Blassie stuffed Piper's bagpipes with toilet paper, so they would not play in front of the Garden crowd.

 Piper's Pit (1984–1987)

 In 1983, WWF owner Vince McMahon contacted Piper, who insisted on serving out his contract with Jim Crockett before starting his WWF run in 1984.
 Piper debuted in the WWF as a manager, working with "Dr. D" David Schultz and "Mr. Wonderful" Paul Orndorff, but eventually Piper's run as a manager quietly ended and he started wrestling full-time.
 Focusing on one of his strengths as a wrestler, the microphone, he was given his own interview segment called Piper's Pit on Championship Wrestling and Wrestling at the Chase in 1984, starting a run of the segment that ended in 1987.
 During one Piper's Pit, Piper insulted Jimmy Snuka's Polynesian heritage and attacked Snuka by smashing him over the head with a coconut.
 Piper also insulted Bruno Sammartino during a Piper's Pit segment, which led to a feud that ended in a steel cage match on February 8, 1986, at the Boston Garden which Piper lost.